Chasing Vote By Mail ballots wins elections.

 But you must get your mail out or there will be nobody to identify – because they won’t know who you are.

-So get your mail into the early absentee voters as early as possible.
+So get your mail into the early absentee voters as early as possible and target them with your emails, Facebook ads, and text messaging.

 A good Voter identification program is a necessity to run VBM Chase.